wp-plugins/sellector/readme.txt

 Stable tag: 0.0.1
 License: GPLv2

-Tool to conveniently customize and integrate a Sellector data feed into any wordpress website.
+Customize and integrate a Sellector data feed into your wordpress website.

 == Description ==
 A. Creation